 Why a soapbox derby?
 Our community is filled with hills, and amazingly talented individuals.
 A soapbox derby is a fun event that is GREEN!
 It is a GRAVITY POWERED event, fueled only by the creativity and imagination of the participants!

 Who can participate?
 Participation will be limited to 42 teams of adults.
 The entry fee for each team will be $200, non-refundable and due prior to the race.
-After the slots are filled, a waiting list will be created.
 Teams will enter one of two categories, Art or Speed.
 Awards will be given out in each category.
 Each team will be assigned a number.
 Each team will consist of a minimum of three adults.
 Each vehicle will be required to have no more than two drivers, a pit crew, and at least one “volunteer”.
 The volunteer must arrive early and work during the entire event.
 With a full field of 42 vehicles, this will provide for an immediate volunteer base of at least 42 volunteers.
 Failure to provide a volunteer will result in disqualification.